gau-veldt/Minetest-Blockiverse/blockiverse/docs/server-client protocol.md

 ```
 unsigned integers omit the +

+integer data is considered magnitude-only (not 2's complemented) use + and -
+to indicate presence of a sign (will get converted to appropriate endpoint's
+signed representation)

 NB: current blockiverse implementation only uses range 0 &lt;= N &lt;= 3 (64-bit ints)

 integers are little endian in support of the protocol's iterative pattern